UltraCart/rest_api_v2_sdk_python/docs/CouponApi.md

 # **generate_one_time_codes_by_merchant_code**
 > CouponCodesResponse generate_one_time_codes_by_merchant_code(merchant_code, coupon_codes_request)

-Generates one time codes for a coupon
+Generates one time codes by merchant code

-Generate one time codes for a coupon
+Generate one time codes by merchant code

 ### Example
 ```python